Grammy Awards: Final voting

-After nominees have been determined, final voting ballots are sent to NARAS voting members, who may then vote in the general fields and in up to nine of the 30 fields.
+After nominees have been determined, final voting ballots are sent to NARAS voting members, who may then vote in the general field and cast ten votes in various genre categories spread to three of the eleven fields.
 Members are encouraged, but not required, to vote only in their fields of expertise.
 Ballots are tabulated secretly by the independent accounting firm Deloitte Touche Tohmatsu.
 After vote tabulation, winners are announced at the Grammy Awards.
 The recording with the most votes in a category wins, and it is possible to have a tie (in which case the two [or more] nominees who tie are considered winners).
 Winners are presented with a Grammy Award; those who do not win receive a medal for their nomination.

-In both voting rounds, academy members are required to vote solely based upon quality, without consideration for sales, chart performance, personal friendships, regional preferences or company loyalty.
+In both voting rounds, Academy members are required to vote solely based on quality, without consideration for sales, chart performance, personal friendships, regional preferences or company loyalty.
 Gifts may not be accepted.
 Members are urged to vote in a manner that preserves the integrity of the academy and their member community.
-Although registered media companies may submit entries, they have no vote in the process.
+Although registered media companies may submit entries, they have no vote.

-The eligibility period for the 63rd Annual Grammy Awards was September 1, 2019, to August 31, 2020.

 Certificates

-In many categories, certificates are presented to those ineligible for a Grammy award but who did contribute to a winning recording.
+In many categories, certificates are presented to those ineligible for a Grammy Award but who did contribute to a winning recording.
 These certificates are known as Participation Certificates or Winners Certificates.
 Those eligible for a certificate can apply for one in the weeks after the Grammy ceremony.